gkaissis/PriMIA/docs/HowTo.md

     - Run `make crypten_benchmark`.
 This will run a benchmark on two images from the test set and should take about 200 seconds on a powerful machine.
 It might take **much** longer depending on your CPU and RAM.

 ### 5. Miscellaneous

+- If you want to adapt PriMIA to another use-case altogether, go [here](HoWToMod.md)

 - Monitor your training with Visdom
     - From the command line, run `visdom` to start a visdom server.
 It will be located on `localhost:xxxx`.
 Navigate to this page with your browser.